|

 it take to earn a black belt?

-competent martial artists with complete skills.
+martial artists with complete skills.

 8. Are there tournaments